Mjolnir-MD/Mjolnir/README.md

 The test codes depend on [Boost C++ Library](https://www.boost.org/).

 These libraries are automatically downloaded in the CMake script.
-You need nothing to install.
+You don't need to install anything manually.

 If you have already installed recent version of Boost Library (1.67.0 or later), you can use it by passing `-DBOOST_ROOT=/path/to/boost` option to `cmake`.
 It will save your time.

 ## Example